The best part of using G Suite with your company's

 After that, the next time you or anyone else on your team makes a new document, you'll see that template along with the other templates Google has added to your account.
 Click the template to make a new copy of that document, and feel free to edit anything—the original document's safe in its original folder.

 Teamwork doesn't have to be so tough.
-Google's apps are designed for sharing, and with these tips, you can make G Suite work even better as a place to keep your team working together.
+Google's apps are designed for sharing, but out-of-the-box they don't actually work together as much as you'd expect.